plotly/plotly.py/contributing.md

   https://github.com/plotly/plotly.py/issues/1965.
 If you have writing skills, the wording of existing examples can also be improved in places.

-Contributing code or documentation are not the only way to contribute!
+Contributing code or documentation is not the only way to contribute!
 You can also contribute to the project by

 - reporting bugs (see below).